yo1am1/yo1am1/README.md

 I am a Junior Python Developer from Ukraine <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">.
 - :telescope: I’m currently on the journey to find a job as a Python Developer.

-- :seedling: Currently learning Django REST Framework, Scrapping.
-Interested in Machine Learning.
+- :seedling: Currently learning Django REST Framework and Machine Learning.

 - :zap: In my free time, I am reading tech articles and trying to create my own projects.